 Holy Cross College – University of Notre Dame Gateway Program

-Select Notre Dame applicants will be informed of the Gateway Program option at the time admissions decisions are released by Notre Dame.
+Select Notre Dame applicants will be invited to participate in the Gateway Program at the time admissions decisions are released by Notre Dame.
 Students selected for the program will have until May 1 to decide whether they will accept their spot in the program.
 In addition, some students who are not offered admission from the waiting list, will be invited to the Gateway Program in mid-May and will have until June 15 to confirm their participation.

 Upon confirmation in the Gateway Program, a student's Common Application will be provided to Holy Cross College so that he or she will not be required to submit additional information.
 However, students will need to send their final high school transcripts to Holy Cross College upon graduation.

 Students’ First-Year Experience

 While being enrolled full-time as a student at Holy Cross, Gateway students are encouraged to actively participate in activities in the Notre Dame, Saint Mary’s, and Holy Cross communities.
 Gateway students are welcome to participate in Notre Dame clubs and activities, including the Notre Dame Marching Band, Campus Ministry, Center for Social Concerns, and Rec Sports.
 While Notre Dame hosts a large Student Activities Fair each September to which all students of the Notre Dame, Saint Mary’s, and Holy Cross communities are invited, Gateway students are encourage to take the initiative all year long to participate in new opportunities.

 Holy Cross College program directors will assist students in enrollment, course selection, and housing.
 Housing is guaranteed for the student’s first year at Holy Cross and Gateway students will have first priority among transfer students in the on-campus housing lottery at Notre Dame.